aamajane/42Cursus-Ft_Transcendence/README.md

 - [License](#license)

 ## Introduction
-ExtremePong is a single-page application that brings the classic game of pingpong to new heights with multiple exciting modes.
+ExtreamPong is a single-page application that brings the classic game of pingpong to new heights with multiple exciting modes.
 Built using vanilla JavaScript for the frontend and Django with GraphQL for the backend, this project showcases a robust implementation of modern web technologies.

 ## Features
 - **Single Page Application**: The entire frontend is built as a single-page application using vanilla JavaScript.